Grilled Eggplant Simmered in Dashi

 In this dish, eggplants are first roasted on direct fire, either on a barbecue grill or on a wire grill over a stovetop flame, like I did, and then simmered in dashi to infuse them with flavor.
 The result is a beautiful (byu-DEE-ful) smokey, roasted flavor and fragrance from the grilling plus delicate, mouthwatering umami from the dashi.
 A final accent of grated ginger adds an aromatic kick.
 Simple, easy to prepare, and fantastic.

-Once the eggplants are ready, transfer to a serving bowl very carefully -- at this stage the eggplants are delicate and can break apart -- drizzle a teaspoon or so of the cooking liquid over them and accent with a dab of freshly grated ginger.
+6. Serve: Carefully transfer the eggplants to a serving bowl to avoid breaking them.
+Drizzle with a teaspoon of the cooking liquid and garnish with freshly grated ginger.
 Serve at room temperature.